vpckso/y-zustand/README.md

 - Efficiently handles updates, only transmitting changes for modified properties.
 - Correctly handles complex data types like arrays and their methods.
 - Ignores functions in the store, only syncing data properties.
+- Supports partial state syncing with the `partialize` option.

 ## Installation